-These bright folks will drive the answer on how to balance between the need to create enough content to increase your share of customer conversations vs. the need to represent your unique point of view and differentiate yourself from the competition.
+Of course, you need to straddle the line between creating enough content to increase your share of customer conversations vs. the need to represent your unique point of view and differentiate yourself from the competition.

 But we have to do all this at a scale that impacts the business.
 We cannot produce one great piece of content every month when the shelf life of content in today’s world is a few days at best and a few seconds at worse.

-No I am not taking the easy way out.
-I am not going to cop out and say the answer is both quality and quantity.
-I truly believe we have to start by defining a quantity goal.
+I truly believe Mark Twain that setting a publishing schedule helps us to create better content.
+So we have to start by defining a quantity goal.
 We have to start with a dedicated and committed publishing schedule that will allow us to make a dent in the share of online customer conversations your prospects are having.
 Thinking like a publisher means you have to force deadlines on yourself.

 So once we pick our publishing schedule, we then demand high standards of quality for each piece that we push out.